gmac/graphql-stitching-ruby/docs/supergraph.md

 ### Export and caching

 A Supergraph is designed to be composed, cached, and restored.
-Calling the `export` method will return an SDL (Schema Definition Language) print of the combined graph schema and a deletation mapping hash.
+Calling the `export` method will return an SDL (Schema Definition Language) print of the combined graph schema and a delegation mapping hash.
 These can be persisted in any raw format that suits your stack:

 ```ruby
 supergraph_sdl, delegation_map = supergraph.export